-Children, like other marginalised groups are not a homogenous community and, and are subjected to a distinct set of problems that need to be focused.
+Children, like other marginalized groups are not a homogenous community and, and are subjected to a distinct set of problems that need to be focused on.
 Over time, the vulnerabilities faced by children have increased manifold.
-Of the total increase in the Child Budget in 2019-20 (BE), the major ones are in Anganwadi Services - under National Nutrition Mission, followed by Sarva Shiksha Abhiyan (The Head remains despite SSA merging with Samagra Shiksha Abhiyan) and Mid Day Meal programme (Table10.2).
-Allocations for most schemes, except the Angaanwadi Services and Integrated Child Protection Scheme, noticed a marginal increase over 2018-19 (BE).
-Although allocation under the ICPS has seen a substantial raise, but considering the enormous challenges that are to be addressed by the scheme, it is far shorter.
+Of the total increase in the Child Budget in2019-20(BE), the major increases are in Anganwadi Services- under National Nutrition Mission, followed by Sarva Shiksha Abhiyan (The Head remains despite SSA merging with Samagra Shiksha Abhiyan) and Mid Day Meal programme (Table10.2).
+Allocations for most schemes, except the Angaanwadi Services and Integrated Child Protection Scheme, noticed a marginal increase in 2019-20 (BE) over 2018-19 (BE).
+Although allocation under the ICPS has seen a substantial raise, but considering the enormous challenges that are to be addressed by the scheme, it is nowhere close to being sufficient.